WasfiJ/move_TaskBar_Buttons/README.md

 # move_TaskBar_Buttons
-Move task bar buttons aroubd from command line.
+Move task bar buttons around, from command line.

 This is a versatile Windows command-line interface to TTLib by Michael Maltsev (all rights reserved). https://ramensoftware.com/7-taskbar-tweaking-library